we-learn-js/js-training/src/slideshow/slides/ScopesAndClosures.md

 #### function scope

-> Accesible only from the inner function where is was declared
+> Accesible only from the inner function where it was declared

 ```js
 var a = 1